Momentum-Team-8/django-habit-tracker-smilewendy7/README.md

 Plans 7/9:
 1) fix the page issue when add multiple records for the same day.
-2) if the record reaches the goal, show a gree flag or dot next to the record.
-[JavaScript?]
 3) home page bar lines
-4) chart on the detail page ...
-5) how to add a line chart on the detail page?
 6) add a public dashbord for each user with data about their habits and recent statistics .....